 The total column of this statement represents the Group's statement of comprehensive income, prepared in accordance with IFRS.
 The revenue and capital columns are supplied as supplementary information permitted under IFRS.
 All items in the above statement derive from continuing operations.
-The accompanying notes on pages 29 to 42 form an integral part of these financial statements.
+The accompanying notes form an integral part of these financial statements.